manumathewthomas/Chat-with-Joey/README.md

   * We were targeting sentences with 5 words.

-  * Joey has the higest number of conversations in the dataset.
+  * Joey has the highest number of conversations in the dataset.

 ## Hyperparameters
 Some of the hyperparameter we played with are sentence-length, number of hidden-layers, word embedding-size, batch-size and number of iterations.
-One thing to note here is that there is no logic behind these values, it was based on trial and error approach.
+One thing to note here is that there is no logic behind these values, it was purely based on a trial and error approach.

+  * We started training with sentences containing more than 20 words, It took more than 16 hours to train and still it was giving gibberish output.
+Then we reduced it to 10 words, although it was comparitively better we were not happy with the result.
+Finally we tried with 5 words and we got good outputs.

+  * There are 2 RNN layers(encoder and decoder) and for each layer we put the number of hidden layers to 2048.
+  *